 There are many, many Jerkasses on this show.
-Prominent examples include Jeff from Season 1, Sara and Keith from Season 2, Josh from Season 3, Jason and Jen from Season 4, Andrea from Season 5, Joseph from Season 6, and Benjamin from Season 7.
+Prominent examples include Jeff from Season 1, Sara and Keith from Season 2, Josh from Season 3, Jason, Ben, and Jen from Season 4, Andrea from Season 5, Joseph from Season 6, and Scott and Benjamin from Season 7.
 What also doesn't help is that the good majority of the Jerkasses are the ones who can cook well, but are horrible with getting along with the team, prolonging their stay in Hell's Kitchen.

 Joseph was so bad that he was suspected to be a plant, though one thinks that if that was the case, he would have hung around for several episodes instead of blowing his stack and getting kicked off at the end of the second episode.

 Sabrina in Season 8 tried to get teammate Nona eliminated in the first episode because she snores (and because she made fried chicken, which Sabrina felt did not count as a good dish).